-This time I sent to and received from Katie who lives close to Chicago.
+This time I sent it to and received a fit from Katie, who lives close to Chicago.
 For information about what I sent her, please visit her blog.

 The boys are in Cub Scouts.
 We had their annual Halloween party last Thursday.
 Someone made this boo mix for some of the snacks being served.
 Oh, my goodness, I could not stop eating it.
 I even took one of the last two cups of it and ate some on the way home and the remainder the next day.
 I did not let any be wasted.

-Today I found the recipe so I decided to make some of the snack mix for the boys and my lunches.
+Today I found the recipe, so I made some snack mix for the boys and my lunches.
 Both boys tried some after I made it.
-They both loved it so each of them has 5 snack size bags of the mix for their lunches.
+They loved it, so each has 5 snack-size bags of the mix for their lunches.
 Then our friend stopped by the house and tried it.
-He also gave it a thumbs up!
+He also gave it a thumbs-up!

-A couple of days ago, Tiffany from Eat at Home posted a recipe for cranberry orange oatmeal cooked in the slow cooker.
-I’ve attempted to make oatmeal in the slow cooker and it did not turn out pretty.
+A few days ago, Tiffany from Eat at Home posted a recipe for cranberry orange oatmeal cooked in the slow cooker.
+I’ve attempted to make oatmeal in the slow cooker, and it did not turn out pretty.
 Most of it was wasted.

 This recipe turned out great because I found a different way to cook the oatmeal in the slow cooker that did not burn or dry out the oatmeal.
-The result was creamy oatmeal that I did not have to add any liquid to it when I heated it up the next day!!!!!! 🙂
+The result was creamy oatmeal, so I did not have to add any liquid to it when I heated it up the next day!!!!!! 🙂

 This week’s a strange week.
 I’ve only got to cook dinner 3 times this week – Monday, Tuesday, and Thursday.
 So my method for planning those 3 days is this: Go to my freezer.
 Open it up.
 What do I have that I need to eat up or cook up.
 So it’s no real plan for this week.

 Monday – Hoison chicken with rice and veggie